microsoft/onnxruntime-extensions/README.md

 next_id = numpy.argmax(output[:, :, -1, :], axis=-1)
 print(input_text[0] + decode(next_id).item())
 ```
-This is a simplified version of GPT-2 inference for the demonstration only, The comprehensive solution on the GPT-2 model and its deviants are under development, and here is the [link](tutorials/gpt2bs.py) to the experimental.
+This is a simplified version of GPT-2 inference for the demonstration only.
+The full solution of post-process can be checked [here](https://github.com/microsoft/onnxruntime/blob/ad9d2e2e891714e0911ccc3fa8b70f42025b4d56/docs/ContribOperators.md#commicrosoftbeamsearch)